Rocketry: The Nambi Effect: Filming

-Principal photography began on 4 January 2019 in Mumbai and was shot as a multilingual, with scenes simultaneously filmed in the Hindi, Tamil, and English languages.
+Principal photography began on 4 January 2019 in Mumbai and was shot as a multilingual, with scenes simultaneously filmed in the Hindi and Tamil with scenes set outside India shot in English.
 A few days after the start of the shoot, Mahadevan left the project owing to prior commitments and Madhavan took over as the project's sole director.
 Film director and writer Prajesh Sen, who had previously co-written Ormakalude Bhramanapadham and worked on a documentary titled Nambi The Scientist, joined the project as a co-director.
 Sukhmani Sadana worked on the film as an additional screenplay and dialogues writer.
 Scenes featuring Madhavan as the aged Narayanan were filmed first, with the actor taking up to 14 hours to get into the look following extensive make-up.
-During the first schedule in India, Simran joined the film's cast to portray the wife of the lead character, while actors Shah Rukh Khan and Suriya agreed to make cameo appearances in the Hindi & English and Tamil versions respectively as themselves.
-Both of the actors did not charge a fee for their participation in the film.
-Other actors who joined the cast during the production were Tamil actor Jagan to portray a scientist, Rajit Kapur to feature as Indian physicist Vikram Sarabhai in the Hindi and English versions and Ravi Raghavendra as Vikram Sarabhai in the Tamil version.
+During the first schedule in India, Simran joined the film's cast to portray the wife of the lead character, while actors Shah Rukh Khan and Suriya agreed to make cameo appearances in the Hindi and Tamil versions respectively as themselves.
+Both the actors did not charge any fee for their participation in the film.
+Other actors who joined the cast during the production were Tamil actor Jagan to portray a scientist, Rajit Kapur to feature as Indian physicist Vikram Sarabhai in the Hindi version and Ravi Raghavendra as Vikram Sarabhai in the Tamil version.

 In late January 2019, the team moved to film scenes in Georgia and Russia.
 The team completed the shoot five days prior to the schedule, despite shooting in unfavourable weather conditions.
 In April and May 2019, the team shot scenes in India, with Madhavan shaving his beard to play a younger version of the character.
 The team subsequently moved on to film the final schedule in France and Serbia.
 Production was completed in Serbia during June 2019, with Scottish actors Ron Donachie and Phyllis Logan also a part of the final schedule.
 The shoot of the film took 44 days to complete.
 Post-production began in July 2019, with music composer Sam C. S. completing the background score by mid-October 2019.
 In August 2020, Madhavan revealed that the film had reached the final stages of post-production work and that only fifteen days of work were remaining to complete final sound mixing, mastering and digital intermediate tasks.